 The Australian Branch of the British Psychological Society was formed in 1944 and was later incorporated as The Australian Psychological Society Limited in 1966, formed as a company limited by guarantee registered in the State of Victoria, Australia.

-The Society is governed by a Board.
-Most members of the Board are elected by the Members of the Society and the Board is accountable to the members for the successful performance and governance of the Society.
+The APS is governed by a Board.
+Most members of the Board are elected by the members of the APS and the Board is accountable to the membership for the successful performance and governance of the APS.

-The following diagram sets out the direct relationships between the Society’s Membership, the Board, the Board’s advisory bodies, the National Office and Member Groups.
+The following diagram sets out the direct relationships between the APS membership, the Board, the Board Advisory bodies, the National Office and Member Groups.

-The Society is a public company subject to the provisions of the Corporations Act 2001.
-The Constitution of the Society is the document that sets out the rules governing the activities of the Society and its members, within the requirements of the Corporations Act.
+The APS is a public company subject to the provisions of the Corporations Act 2001.
+The Constitution of the APS is the document that sets out the rules governing the activities of the APS and its members, within the requirements of the Corporations Act.

-The nature of the rules contained in the Constitution are those rules fundamental to the continued operation and smooth functioning of the Society, for example, the rules setting out how the Board will be formed, the number of Directors, the way Directors are elected and the general powers and responsibilities of the Board in conducting the business of the Society.
+The nature of the rules contained in the Constitution are those rules fundamental to the continued operation and smooth functioning of the APS, for example, the rules setting out how the Board will be formed, the number of Directors, the way Directors are elected and the general responsibilities of the Board in conducting the business of the APS.

-The Constitution allows for the Society to make General Rules for Member Groups, Specific Rules for APS Colleges and Standing Orders of the Board of Directors to supplement the rules contained in the Constitution.
+The Constitution allows for the APS to make General Rules for Member Groups, specific rules for APS Colleges and Standing Orders of the Board of Directors to supplement the rules contained in the Constitution.